Ficool

 clnk.

-"Wow… so this is what silence sounds like.
+"Wow… so this is what being a snail feels like.
 Now move, slowpoke—you're blocking the door."

-Meters away, people talked across the caravan of vehicles, some larger than others , but all of them were insignificant next to their own.
+Meters away, people talked across the caravan of vehicles, some larger than others, but all of them insignificant next to their own.

-Sienna turned her head and stared at Ikade for but a second before hopping down, she lifts both hands just in time to catch the young woman hop down after her.
+Cecilia turned her head and stared at Ikade for only a second before hopping down.
+She lifted both hands just in time to catch Ikade as she jumped down after her.

 "Thanks!"